ohmvaghela/Learn/javaEnterpriceEdition/spring_boot_secutiy.md

 # Spring Boot Security

+## Spring Security Architecture
+- Request flow
+	- Client makes request
+	- It goes through `security filter chain`
+		- One filter among them is JWTAuthentication filter
+		- The list of filters and order is mentioned below in [Filter chain order](./spring_boot_secutiy.md#security-filter-chain-order)

+## Security Filter Chain order
+- `ChannelProcessingFilter` : ensure protocal is HTTP and/or HTTPs
+- `SecurityContextPersistenceFilter` : Ensure user's auth details are persisted during the session
+- `UsernamePasswordAuthenticationFilter` : Checks if credentials are valid and create an `Authentication Object`
+- `ConcurrentSessionFilter` : Limits number of sessions user can have.
+	- Used only when session `Stateful`
+- `LogoutFilter` : Intercept logout request and terminate session and clear cache
+- `RememberMeAuthenticationFilter` : Remember session even after logout
+	- Used only when session `Stateful`
+- `AnonymousAuthenticationFilter` : Created even if no credentials are provided
+	- It is created so spring security can provide authorization rights which are limited to open pages
+- `SessionManagementFilter` : Handle session related tasks
+- `ExceptionTranslationFilter` : Translates exception to unauthenticated response
+- `FilterSecurityInterceptor` : Last filter in chain, and is responsible for authorization(access control) when requesting for resources

+- ### Order with JWT filter
+  - ChannelProcessingFilter
+  - SecurityContextPersistenceFilter
+  - ✅ JWT Filter
+  - UsernamePasswordAuthenticationFilter
+  - ConcurrentSessionFilter
+  - LogoutFilter
+  - RememberMeAuthenticationFilter
+  - AnonymousAuthenticationFilter
+  - SessionManagementFilter
+  - ExceptionTranslationFilter
+  - FilterSecurityInterceptor

+## Components of Spring Security Arch
+- ### Security Context Holder
+  - Holds details of the currently authenticated user, including their authentication and authorization information.
+  - `SecurityContextHolder` provides access to `SecurityContext`, which contains the `Authentication object`.
+  - The `Authentication object` holds the `Principal` (authenticated user details) and their `GrantedAuthority` (permissions/roles).

+- ### Authentication Manager (Interface)
+	- Takes request and passes it on to `Authentication Providers`
+	- These `authentication Provider` are the actual place where these requests are authenticated
+	- There can be multiple `authentication provider` and `Provider Manager` loops through them
+    - the first one that supports the authentication type handles it.
+    - If none of the providers authenticate the request, an exception is thrown.-

+- ### Provider Manager
+	- Default Implemention of `Authentication Manager`
+  - It maintains a list of `AuthenticationProvider` instances and delegates authentication to them.
+  - If authentication fails in all configured providers, and a `parentAuthenticationManager` is set, it will attempt authentication using the parent

+- ### Authentication Provider
+	- AuthenticationProvider is responsible for performing the actual authentication logic.
+	- Different implementations exist to support various authentication mechanisms:
+    - DaoAuthenticationProvider (UserDetailsService).
+    - JwtAuthenticationProvider (custom)
+    - LdapAuthenticationProvider
+    - OAuth2AuthenticationProvider

+- ### UserDetailsService
+	- Interface used to load specific user details
+	- By default it is implemented but we can change it
+  - Spring Security does not provide a default implementation; developers must implement `loadUserByUsername()`.
+  - The `UserDetailsService` implementation is used by `DaoAuthenticationProvider` to fetch user information from a database or other sources.

+- ### UserDetails
+	- Spring Security uses this object to store user details and access rights
+	- Can be modified by implementing UserDetails interface

+- ### GrantedAuthority
+  - GrantedAuthority represents a user's permissions or roles in the security context.
+  - It is used by Spring Security to determine access control.
+  - Authorities can be defined as roles (e.g., "ROLE_ADMIN") or specific permissions (e.g., "READ_PRIVILEGES").

 ## CSRF (Cross Site Resource Forgery)
 - When attacker tricks user to perform action without even knowing
 - How it works